Steak Chimichurri Nachos

 They say Chimichurri is the ketchup of Argentina.
 They put it on EVERYTHING.
 My friend from Argentina had us over for dinner and made steaks with chimichurri sauce that were out of this world and ever since then I’ve been finding ways to put chimichurri sauce on everything.
 Even nachos!

-What exactly is chimichurri sauce?
-It’s made out of chopped cilantro, parsley, garlic, vinegar, hot sauce, and olive oil.
+Chimichurri is made out of chopped parsley, garlic, vinegar, red onion, oregano, and olive oil.
 You can chop it all up by hand, but I find it easier to use a small food processor to do the work.
 A couple pulses later it’s done.

 Do NOT over puree it or it will look like a green pea sauce.